SilkRose/Pony/src/stories/pink-persuasion/pink-persuasion.md

 *I guess I'm going to kiss Pinkie.*

-*But not before Rarity.*

-I say, "Okay, I'll do it on one condition."

-"What?"

-"You have to kiss me, right now."

-Rarity takes a moment to think before saying, "O… okay…"

-We lean toward each other slowly, our lips inching closer and closer.

-*Rarity's eyes seem lighter today…*

-Right before we kiss, I pull back.
-"Okay."

-"What?"
-Rarity says confused.

-"I wanted to make sure you were serious, you were willing to kiss me for Pinkie."

-"Oh."

 "I'll kiss Pinkie, when is her birthday?"

 Rarity unzipped her costume, revealing she was Pinkie Pie the whole time.